100,000 Crab giant pulses at 215 MHz detected with an SKA-Low prototype station: Abstract

 \section{Abstract}

 We report detection and analysis of the largest ever low-frequency sample of Crab giant pulses (GPs) detected in frequency band 200 -- 231.25\, MHz.
 In total about \totalgpsapprox \, GPs were detected, which, to our knowledge is the largest low-frequency sample of Crab GPs presented in the literature.
 The observations were performed between \startobs \, and \finishobs \, with the Engineering Development Array 2, a prototype station of the low-frequency Square Kilometre Array telescope.
-The fluence distribution of GPs in the entire sample is very well characterised with a single power law N(F) $\propto$ F$^\alpha$, where $\alpha =$\totalfluenceidx \,for all GPs, and $\alpha_{MP} =$\,\totalfluenceidxmp \, and $\alpha_{IP} =$\totalfluenceidxip \,for GPs at the phases of the main pulse and interpulse respectively.
+The fluence distribution of GPs in the entire sample is very well characterised with a single power law N(F) $\propto$ F$^\alpha$, where $\alpha =$\totalfluenceidx \,for all GPs, and $\alpha_{MP} =$\,\totalfluenceidxmp \, and $\alpha_{IP} =$\totalfluenceidxip \,for GPs at the phases of the main pulse and \old{low-frequency interpulse} respectively.
 We do not observe flattening of the fluence distribution at the higher fluences.
-Although, the index of the power law fluence distribution remained approximately constant over the observing period, the normalisation of the distribution was strongly anti-correlated (coefficient $\approx -0.9$) with the scatter broadening time.
-These variations were observed on the timescale of weeks, pointing to refractive scintillation as the root cause.
-As a result, the measured fluence distribution was augmented for lower ($\tau \approx$ 2 ms) and diminished for higher ($\tau \approx$ 5 ms) scatter broadening time $\tau$ causing the GP detection rate to vary between \maxrate \, and \minrate \, per hour respectively (the correlation coefficient $\approx$-0.9).
-Furthermore, for the first time at low-frequencies we observe a strong positive correlation (correlation coefficient $\approx$0.6) between the scatter broadening time ($\tau$) and dispersion measure.
+Although, the index of the power law fluence distribution remained approximately constant over the observing period, the normalisation of the distribution was strongly anti-correlated (coefficient $\approx -0.9$) with the scatter broadening time. \old{The timescale ($\sim$ weeks) of these variations indicates that intrinsic GP emission was modulated by the refractive scintillation as the signals propagated through the Crab Nebula and ISM.} As a result, the measured fluence distribution was augmented for lower ($\tau \approx$ 2 ms) and diminished for higher ($\tau \approx$ 5 ms) scatter broadening time $\tau$ causing the GP detection rate to vary between \maxrate \, and \minrate \, per hour respectively (the correlation coefficient $\approx$-0.9).
+Furthermore, for the first time at low-frequencies we observe indications of positive correlation (correlation coefficient $\approx$0.7) between the scatter broadening time ($\tau$) and dispersion measure.
 Our modelling favours the screen size $\sim10^{-5}$\,pc with mean electron density $\sim 400$e$^{-}$cm$^{-3}$ located within 100\,pc from the pulsar (Crab Nebula or Perseus arm of the Milky Way galaxy).
 The observed frequency scaling of the scattering broadening time $\beta \approx -3.6\pm0.1$ (where $\tau \propto \nu^{\beta}$) is in agreement with the previous measurements.
 The observed maximum spectral luminosities $\sim 10^{25}$\,erg/Hz/s approach those of the weakest pulses from some repeating Fast Radio Bursts (FRBs).
-We also find evidence of deviation of GP time separation from a purely random (Poisson) process.
+However, the distribution of pulse arrival times is consistent with a purely random Poisson process, and we do not find evidence of clustering.
 Overall, our results agree with the current views that GPs from extra-galactic Crab-like pulsars can be responsible for some very weak repeating FRBs, but cannot explain the entire FRB population.
 Finally, these results demonstrate an enormous transient science potential of individual SKA-Low stations, which can be unlocked by milli-second all-sky imaging.